 I was a senior editor at a major national magazine, and work never felt like work to me.
-A case of the Mondays didn't exist.
-Why would it?
-I was surrounded by fun, creative people, going to press events at bars and restaurants throughout Manhattan, swimming in swag, laughing all the time, and living my creative passion every day.
-Brainstorming story ideas, working with writers, editing copy, going to photo shoots: all of this clicked perfectly with my personality.
+Fun, creative people, going to press events at bars and restaurants throughout Manhattan surrounded me, swimming in swag, laughing all the time, and living my creative passion every day.
 I loved the challenge, and the job was stable.
 I had hit the career jackpot.

 Then my husband and I got pregnant.

 I didn't know off the bat that I wouldn't return to the office.
 But perhaps the signs were there.

 I remember packing up my stuff about a week before maternity leave.
 I left no trace of my existence in that office.
 Maybe I wanted the temp to have a nice clean office to work in.
 Or maybe, just maybe, deep down I knew I would never step foot in that office again once my baby daughter was born.

 The decision to resign didn't come easily.
 It was agonizing.
 And the fact that I struggled with the decision so much made me feel very, very guilty.

 There's so much talk these days about "having it all" — raising a child while working full-time at a fulfilling job.

 But maybe the issue is not so black and white.
 I certainly wasn't sure what "having it all" meant for me.